-For more information on watching your favorite TV shows without a cable subscription, check out our guide on Cable TV Alternatives.
+For more information on watching your favorite TV shows without a cable subscription, check out our guide on watching TV without cable.

-While you can watch local TV online, the best way is with an OTA antenna.
-Connecting one antenna to multiple TVs can sometimes be an ordeal depending on the signal strength in your area.
-I’ve seen situations where all the TV’s work fine with their own indoor antenna, but once the outdoor antenna is installed, no TV can get reception.
+While you can watch local TV online using a streaming service, the best way is free with an over-the-air (OTA) antenna.
+Connecting one antenna to multiple TVs can sometimes be an ordeal depending on the TV broadcast signal strength in your area.
+I’ve seen situations where all the TVs work fine if each TV has its own indoor antenna, but no TV can get reception once the outdoor antenna is installed.

-These issues mainly result from improper installation of the coaxial cable and antenna cable splitters running from the antenna to the TV’s within the house.
-While simply connecting a bunch of coaxial cable might result in HDTV, often times it increases the installation time due to all the unnecessary signal troubleshooting.
+These issues mainly result from improper installation of the coaxial cable and antenna cable splitters running from the antenna to each television in the house.
+While simply connecting a bunch of coaxial cables might result in clear TV reception, frequently, it increases the installation time due to all the unnecessary signal troubleshooting.

 This article takes you through the steps you should take to avoid the common mistakes people make when installing their antenna for HDTV.
 It took me years to learn this, but taking the time to install something properly will save time fixing mistakes in the future.